MicrosoftDocs/azure-devops-docs/docs/cli/azure-devops-cli-in-yaml.md

 The following example of configuring Azure CLI and Azure DevOps CLI extension on a self-hosted agent using a pipeline has the following prerequisites.

 * Install Azure CLI using Python
-  * Python must be installed on the agent according to the instructions in [Python version task - How can I configure a self-hosted agent to use this task?](/azure/devops/pipelines/tasks/reference/use-python-version-v0#how-can-i-configure-a-self-hosted-agent-to-use-this-task) The `UsePythonVersion@0` task does not install Python onto your self-hosted agent.
+  * Python must be installed on the agent according to the instructions in [Python version task - How can I configure a self-hosted agent to use this task?](/azure/devops/pipelines/tasks/reference/use-python-version-v0#how-can-i-configure-a-self-hosted-agent-to-use-this-task) The `UsePythonVersion@0` task doesn't install Python onto your self-hosted agent.
 If you only have one version of Python installed on your self-hosted agent and it is in the path, you don't need to use the `UsePythonVersion@0` task.

 # [Bash](#tab/bash)